benkores/CSC430Project/README.md

    - Java JDK 17

 **Before running program for the first time:**
-Add Apache folder to build path in your IDE (classpath)
+Add all jar files in Apache folder to build path in your IDE (classpath)